About the effect of coffee on different body systems in facts and opinions. Harm from coffee. Statement based on facts

 • redness of the skin.

-How coffee is involved in metabolic processes
+How coffee participates in metabolic processes

 Contraindications for use